English claims to the French throne: Later use of the title

 The title nevertheless continued to be used by English and British monarchs for the next 250 years with little impact on relations between the two countries.
 In the immediate aftermath of the Hundred Years' War its use by the English kings had been a cause of diplomatic strain with France.
 Louis XI, in particular, was preoccupied with countering the claim.
 But this changed with the passage of time.
-By the time of the Tudors it was no longer seen as a practical objective.
+From the time of the Tudors it was no longer seen as a practical objective.
 As a consequence, the title became, as William Pitt later described it, "a harmless feather, at most, in the crown of England."
 It was ignored by both sides as an unrealisable fantasy, even though the English continued to use it in diplomatic interactions.
 When Louis XIV of France concluded the Treaty of Ryswick with his arch-enemy William III of England in 1697, the French diplomats even allowed William to use the title in the text.
 Equally, the English did not try to challenge the French kings' use of the title.

 This remained the position until the French Revolution and the subsequent revolutionary wars.
 In peace negotiations between Britain and France in 1797, the French strongly objected to the use of the title on the grounds that France had become a republic.
 The title was finally abandoned with the British recognition of the French Republic in the Treaty of Amiens of 1802.
 George III, had, however, pre-empted this when he took the decision in 1801 to remove the French quartering in the royal coat of arms and to drop king of France from his royal style used in the Act of Union.